jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-phrase-structure.md

 Base notes correspond to the chord's fundamental note.

+#### Part 3b

+A suffix of the chorus (part __3__).
+Just a C note and G note, but different combinations of different octaves at different times.
+Bit hard to remember.
+The first 2 measures *increase* in numbers of tones at the same time.
+The 2nd 2 measures go from *little* to *many* to *less* notes at the same time.

 ### Part 4: Intermezzo 1

 Repeating the same chord progression 4 times.